-Determining the development capacity for the Planning Area starts with the buildable lands assessment and then further analyzes the land supply to estimate development capacity on any given parcel.
-The Planning Area includes land that is constrained by streams and easements.
+Determining the development capacity for the planning area starts with the buildable lands assessment and then further analyzes the land supply to estimate development capacity on any given parcel.
+The planning area includes land that is constrained by streams and easements.
 This land supply analysis then evaluates existing land uses, as provided by tax lot data via Metro's Regional Land Information System (RLIS), visual surveys of the area via aerial photographs and online tools such as Google Earth, and site visits for verifying stream conditions and alignments.

-After completing this more detailed review of the land supply to determine development suitability, the land suitability analysis is combined with the buildable lands assessment to remove constrained land and to create a geographically referenced database of developable land within the Planning Area.
+After completing this more detailed review of the land supply to determine development suitability, the land suitability analysis is combined with the buildable lands assessment to remove constrained land and to create a geographically referenced database of developable land within the planning area.

-Figure 5 Map of Hard Constraints within the Basalt Creek Planning Area.
+Figure 5 Map of Hard Constraints within the Basalt Creek Planning Area

-The goal is to classify every parcel within the Planning Area into one of the categories described below:
+The goal is to classify every parcel within the planning area into one of the categories described below:

-Land Supply by Type and Acreage 2
+Land Supply by Type and Acreage

 Land Type Acres Description

 Vacant Land 331 Unconstrained land that is ready to build with no

 major structures located on the site

 Developed Land 125 Land already built upon which includes acreage

 covered by roadways

 Constrained Land 153 Land that cannot be built upon due to environmental

 or other hard constraints

-West Railroad Area 238 Excluded from development plan due to large
+West Railroad Area 238 Explanation/description of why this is a separate

-amount of constraints and limited access

-Total Land Supply 847